Toxoplasma gondii, an intracellular coccidian protozoan parasite.

 T. gondii is endemic throughout most of the world.
 Risk is higher in developing and tropical countries, especially when people eat undercooked meat, drink untreated water, or are extensively exposed to soil.

 Incubation period is 5–23 days.
 Symptoms may include influenzalike symptoms or a mononucleosis syndrome with prolonged fever, lymphadenopathy, elevated liver enzymes, lymphocytosis, and weakness.
 Rarely, chorioretinitis or disseminated disease can occur in immunocompetent people.
 In severely immunocompromised people, severe and even fatal toxoplasmic encephalitis, pneumonitis, and other systemic illnesses can occur, most often from reactivation of a previous infection.
-Infants with congenital toxoplasmosis are often asymptomatic, but eye disease, neurologic disease, or other systemic symptoms can occur, and learning disabilities, mental retardation, or visual impairments may develop later in life.
+Infants with congenital toxoplasmosis are often asymptomatic, but eye disease, neurologic disease, or other systemic symptoms can occur, and learning disabilities, cognitive deficits, or visual impairments may develop later in life.

 Serologic testing for T. gondii antibodies.
 Eye disease is diagnosed by ocular examination.
-Diagnosis of toxoplasmic encephalitis in immunocompromised people (mostly seen in people with AIDS) can be based on typical clinical course and identification of ≥1 mass lesion by CT, MRI, or other radiographic testing.
+Diagnosis of toxoplasmic encephalitis in immunocompromised people (most often seen in people with AIDS) can be based on typical clinical course and identification of ≥1 mass lesion by CT, MRI, or other radiographic testing.
 Biopsy may be needed to make a definitive diagnosis.

 Anand R, Jones CW, Ricks JH, Sofarelli TA, Hale DC.
 Acute primary toxoplasmosis in travelers returning from endemic countries.
 J Travel Med.
 2012 Jan-Feb;19(1):57–60.